neysi/directprint/readme.md

 # PHP Direct Print
 This library allows printing files directly from PHP.
-Avoid Dialgo print preview in the web browser.
+Avoid print dialogo preview in the web browser.

 ## Installation